 Anu Vahtra’s works investigate found spatial situations.
-Initiated by the architectural characteristics as well as historical and contextual background of a certain site, they often focus on the exhibition format and specifics of an exhibition space but also tackle issues of public space.
-Vahtra composes both physical and photographic space as if through the camera, bearing in mind distinct vantage points.
-What’s important is that the focus of attention is not so much on what her work depicts but rather on how it relates to and is displayed in a specific space.
+Initiated by the architectural characteristics as well as historical and contextual background of a certain site, they often focus on the exhibition format and specifics of an exhibition space but also address issues concerning urban space.
+She composes both physical and photographic space as if through the camera, bearing in mind distinctive vantage points.
+What’s important is that the focus of attention is not so much on what her work depicts but rather on how it relates to and is displayed in a specific context.

 Please read our covid-19 protocol before your visit: https://www.pakt.nu/2020/covid-19/